openedx/paragon/src/Table/README.md

 ### `columns` (object array; required)
 `columns` specifies the order and contents of the table's columns and provides display strings for each column's heading.
 It is composed of an ordered array of objects.
 Each object contains the following keys:

-1. `label` (string or element; required) contains the display string for each column's heading
+1. `label` (string or element; required) contains the display string for each column's heading.
-2. `key` (string; required) maps that label to its corresponding datum for each row in `data`, to ensure table data are displayed in their appropriate columns
+2. `key` (string; required) maps that label to its corresponding datum for each row in `data`, to ensure table data are displayed in their appropriate columns.
 3. `columnSortable` (boolean; optional) specifies at the column-level whether the column is sortable.
 If `columnSortable` is `true`, a sort button will be rendered in the column table heading.
 It is only required if `tableSortable` is set to `true`.
 4. `onSort` (function; conditionally required) specifies what function is called when a sortable column is clicked.
 It is only required if the column's `columnSortable` is set to `true`.